 The marketing campaign for writer/director Gillian Robespierre’s debut feature was originally pitched as an “abortion rom-com,” but this attention-grabbing hyperbole has since been dialled back in the run up to its release.
 In truth, there is more to Obvious Child than that clumsy, pro-life-baiting pigeonhole, but not much more.

 Donna (Jenny Slate) is a twentysomething amateur comedian/clerk/whatever.
-She drinks from jam jars, works in a bookstore called “Unimpressive Non-Imperialist Bargain Books” and wears Crocs outdoors without shame.
+She drinks from jam jars, works in a bookstore called “Unimpressive Non-Imperialist Bargain Books” and wears Crocs outdoors.
+Without shame.
 Night after night she performs at a Brooklyn open mic club in front of six-to-ten bearded, moustache-waxing, shoes-with-no-socks-wearing bohemian yoghurt-knitters.
 Her stand-up schtick consists of observations about cheese in her day-old underwear, breaking wind during sex and generally operating without any filter of social acceptability.
-Night after night the six-to-ten yoghurt knitters eat this up with a spoon.
+The yoghurt knitters eat this up with a spoon.